vaperrin98/beautiful-jekyll/index.md

 We see that the crime rates per thousand population alone cannot predict any of these scores, meaning that having high numbers of crimes in your neighborhood doesn't affect your personal life (well-being) that much (well, until something happens to you).

 For the median house price alone, we see that it is very efficient to predict the anxiety score, but not the other scores.
+A more expensive home leads to higher anxiety!

-In terms of gross annual pay, it is not surprising to find that earning more money can significantly help reducing your anxiety, as well as increasing your happiness.
-However, you're not more satisfied with your life if you earn more.
+In terms of gross annual pay, it is not surprising to find that earning more money can significantly help reducing your anxiety.
+However, it doesn't significantly influence your happiness, worthwhileness, or life satisfaction.

 But what's interesting here, is that how you own your house is a powerful predictor for all 4 scores.
 Having your home owned outright, that is, having full possession of your home (you paid all of it directly with your own money and received no loan) has a significant influence on your life satisfaction, happiness, worthwhileness and anxiety.
+Having your homes owned outright results in higher life satisfactio, worthwhileness and happiness, and lower anxiety.

 **To conclude:**
 - Your location does define your life satisfaction, worthwhileness, and happiness, but not your anxiety.